Cavaliers vs Heat Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 26)

 Cleveland vs. Miami Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each line.
-In fact, anytime the Cavaliers and Heat play there’s always several intriguing trends to key in on.
-Not to mention games played at Kaseya Center in Apr rarely follow normal, predictable patterns.
+Remi is pouring through tons of stats on each line.
+In fact, anytime the Cavaliers and Heat play there’s always several intriguing angles to key in on.
+Not to mention games played at Kaseya Center in Apr almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: A. Wiggins over 18.5 PTS+AST.